edgedb/easy-edgedb/README.md

 3. Renfield is now dead and needs a `last_appearance`.
 Try writing a function called `make_dead(person_name: str, date: str) ->  Person` that lets you just write the character name and date to do it.

+Up next in Chapter 18: [Jonathan the detective.](../chapter18/index.md)

 # Chapter 18 - Using Dracula's own weapon against him